 What does it mean when it says this ruling system shall "think to change the times"?
 Let's read a few scriptures from Exodus chapter 12, where God is giving the instructions to Israel for the first Passover and Days of Unleavened Bread, which takes place in the Spring, and answer three simple questions.
+(Inform students, before reading, that the word "month" means New Moon in Hebrew - Strong's H2320 "Chodesh."
+Let students take turns reading the scriptures.)

-1. (Read Exodus 12:1-2) When does God's year begin?
+- 1. (Read Exodus 12:1-2) When does God's year begin?
+In the spring.
 Yet, when does the world begin the year today?
-2. When does God start His months?
-But we start our months at any given time regardless of the moon's cycle.
-3. (Read Exodus 12:18) When does God begin His day?
+In the winter, January 1st. - 2.
+When does God start His months?
+At the new moon.
+But we start our months at any given time regardless of the moon's cycle. - 3.
+(Read Exodus 12:18) When does God begin His day?
 At dusk.
-Currently our days, though, start at
+Currently our days, though, start at midnight.

 So, is this right?
 Who has the authority to change God's way of calculating time?
 God has His way of calculating time, but governments many, many years ago decided to change how we calculate time.
-In fact, it was Julius Caesar in 45 B.C., who instituted January 1st as the start of the new year1.
+In fact, it was Julius Caesar in 45 B.C., who instituted January 1st as the start of the new year.